HoangTran0410/p5.AwsomeShape/README.md

 AwsomeBox provide 5 methods that are called when the user interacts with the AwsomeBox in different ways.

-**onOut** is called whenever the cursor is outside the area of the AwsomeBox.
+**onOut** is called whenever the cursor is move to outside the area of the AwsomeBox.
 ```javascript
 myButton.onOut = function(){
   console.log("Hey!
 Cursor is out!");